 \section{Abstract}

-We relate general maps to bipartite maps through a bijection of type slit–slide–sew.
+We relate general maps to bipartite maps through a bijection of type slit-slide-sew.
 We provide an involution on arbitrary genus maps with even degree faces.
-This allow a full interpretation of the relation between general and bipartite maps, in the case of genus $1$ maps with a unique face.
+This enables a full interpretation of the relation between general and bipartite maps, in the case of genus $1$ maps with a unique face.

 The main tool is the use of rotations along well-chosen specific loops.
-Once a noncontractible simple loop is given, one slit along it, slide one notch, and sew back.
+Once a noncontractible simple loop is given, one slits along it, slides one notch, and sews back.
 This mildly modifies the structure of the map along the loop, changing the parity of the length of other loops crossing it.
-In the case of unicellular toroidal maps, the simple structure of noncontractible loops makes it possible to fully relate general maps to bipartite maps.
+In the unicellular toroidal setting, the structure of noncontractible loops is simple enough to enable a full correspondence between general and bipartite maps.